akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice looked up from the herb bed outside the kitchen, wondering who had arrived.
 A royal messenger rode up the path leading towards Stanwey Hall, cloak flying, horse lathered.
 He didn't slow at the gate.
 Didn't dismount.
 Just reined in before the hall and unrolled a stiff parchment.

 "The King hunts in Rockingham Forest," he announced, projecting toward the timbers as if the building itself were worthy of his breath.
-"This holding shall render its service: two feathered arrows and a fowl for His Majesty's table."
+"This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table."

 Inside, Beatrice scooped up her goose.